 The City’s Water Treatment Plant (WTP) is located on Sandhill Road at Sunset Drive.
 It is a State of Ohio Class III Public Water System that primarily provides iron and manganese removal.
 It began operation in 1975, and was originally designed to produce 2.5 MGD through four multi-media gravity filters rated at 3 GPM/sf.
 In 1990, the addition of four new multi-media filters increased the plant’s capacity to 5.0 MGD.
 From 2001 through 2004 the water plant underwent a series of studies from enhanced manganese removal, to a full-scale filter rate study.
 These studies were conducted to demonstrate to the OEPA that the plant was capable of filtering at a higher rate of 6 GPM/sf.
 Finally, in 2008, the OEPA approved an increase in the plant’s rated flow capacity to 6.5 MGD.

 The water flows by gravity through the plant where it is oxidized by potassium permanganate and/or chlorine, filtered for iron and manganese removal, chlorinated, and fluoridated before entering one of the plant’s two clear wells, each having a 1.5 MGD storage capacity.
 From the clear wells, the water is pumped to the low service and medium service areas of the distribution system.

 The WTP operates continuously, manned 8 hours a day by certified full-time operators.
-In addition to the treatment facilities, the plant contains a bacteriological and chemical laboratory, a repair and maintenance of plant equipment area and also the operators are in charge of five water towers and five pump/booster stations.
+A state of the art SCADA (Supervisory Control and Data Acquisition) system monitors all facilities 24/7 and can automatically contact staff in the event of operational concern.
+The plant contains a bacteriological and chemical laboratory for running off water quality checks.
+Additionally, the operators are responsible for the operation and maintenance of five water towers and five pump/booster stations.

 Water Treatment Plant Manager